-About the updated CIR / ICIR 04 05 Process for taking the CIR / ICIR 06 Studying for the CIR / ICIR 07 - 09CIR / ICIR syllabus 10 Our international partners Optional Courses 11 - 13FAQs 14 - 15Terms and conditions 16 17 Diploma in IR 18 - 19About the IR Society and membership
+About the updated CIR / ICIR 04 05 Process for taking the CIR / ICIR 06 Studying for the CIR / ICIR 07 - 09CIR / ICIR syllabus 10 Our international partners 11 - 13Optional Courses FAQs 14 - 15Terms and conditions 16 17 Diploma in IR 18 - 19About the IR Society and membership

-2021 exam dates
+2022 exam dates

-There are published exam dates and revision course dates and these are available on our website.
-However, in the current climate, we continue to offer candidates the opportunity to sit their exam online.
+In the current climate, we continue to offer candidates the opportunity to sit their exam online at a date suitable to the candidate and a member of our team.
 The online process is working well and feedback from candidates has been very positive.
+You can also travel to our offices to sit your examination.
+Please contact Tara Mitchell for a suitable date.